jimevins/glabels-qt/README.md

 ## What's new in gLabels-qt?

 - Based on the Qt5 framework.
-- Unlike previous versions, glabels-qt is a cross-platform application.
-    * So far, it has been built and tested under both Linux and Windows 7 (using MSYS/MINGW toolchain).
 - Updated UI based on typical workflows.
+- Intended to be a cross-platform application.
+    * So far, it has been built and tested under both Linux, Windows 7, and Windows 10.
+(Windows testing is still very intermittent.)

 ## Status